Sandown-class minehunter: Future

 The 2021 defence white paper announced that all mine countermeasures vessels in the Royal Navy would be retired during the 2020s and replaced by automated systems.
 It was indicated that the remaining Sandown-class ships would be retired first with the entire class to be withdrawn from service by 2025.
 They will be replaced with autonomous minehunting systems and specialized "motherships" deployed by the Royal Navy.
 While experiencing some delays, the first command and support vessel for trialling autonomous systems (RFA Stirling Castle) entered service, initially with the RFA in Spring 2024, though in 2025 it was indicated that she would be transferred to the navy.

 In June 2021, during a visit by to Odesa, it was revealed that an agreement had been reached for two Sandown class ships to be transferred to the Ukrainian Navy upon decommissioning.
 Pembroke and Blyth were decommissioned on 4 August 2021 and following a refit by Babcock, were to be transferred to the Romanian Navy instead.
 In September 2023 it was reported that the transfer of Blyth had occurred and that HMS Pembroke would also be transferred to the Romanian Navy in the following year.

 In September 2022, was spotted operating around Firth of Forth carrying the name Cherkasy (Ukrainian: Черкаси) and the pennant number M311.
 Though still reportedly in commission with the Royal Navy, she was now training sailors of the Ukrainian Navy prior to also being handed over to that Navy.
 In October 2022 it was reported that Shoreham had been decommissioned from Royal Navy service.
 She, and her sister ship ex-HMS Grimsby (now Chernihiv), were formally commissioned into the Ukrainian Navy in July 2023.

+In 2025, the decision to retire all the Sandown-class vessels was modified when it was reported that HMS Bangor would be returned to the U.K. from the Persian Gulf to continue in service for a further five years being based out of HMNB Clyde.

+The Estonian Navy has noted poor performance of its Sandown-class vessels in ice conditions.
+In 2026, it was reported that negotiations were underway to acquire four Ice class rated vessels as a replacement.